Acupressure Points for Gas Relieve and Prevention

 • Cloves

-The herbs are generally used for cooking, and you can replace them with clove oil as it helps to reduce bloating and gas.
-After meals, you can even drink up to five drops of the oil in a glass of water.
-The fantastic thing is the oil helps with a toothache as well.
+The herbs are generally used for cooking, but you can replace them with clove oil, which helps to reduce bloating and gas.
+After meals, you can drink up to five drops of the oil in a glass of water.
+The fantastic thing is that the oil also helps with toothaches.

 Final Thoughts

 When it comes to flatulence, it is healthy and vital to release it.
 You do not want to end up with discomfort.
-The best is to prevent it from happening by sitting down for a meal and eating slowly.
+The best way to prevent it from happening is by sitting down for a meal and eating slowly.
 Try to avoid drinking soda drinks and work some exercise into your routine.
 Look at what you are eating and eliminate those foods causing the problem.
-It usually is not dangerous, but if it does continue and cause discomfort for days, visit your doctor.
+It is usually not dangerous, but if it continues and causes discomfort for days, visit your doctor.

 Leave a Comment